-Last week I had the opportunity to host a webinar featuring Anthony Fiore, Senior Partner Solutions Architect at Amazon Web Services (AWS), and Krishna Subramanian, Co-Founder and COO of Komprise.
+Komprise recently hosted a webinar featuring Anthony Fiore, Senior Partner Solutions Architect at Amazon Web Services (AWS), and Krishna Subramanian, co-founder and COO of Komprise.

 Krishna kicked things off talking about how we’re in data explosion mode and how enterprise IT organizations are looking to the cloud to address their growing volumes of unstructured data.
 In the first phase of cloud adoption, organizations created new applications in the cloud and new models of building and managing these cloud native apps emerged like DevOps.
 We’re now in the second phase of cloud adoption, where enterprise IT teams are looking to migrate and manage core file-based applications and workloads to the cloud.
 Anthony commented on how difficult it is to refactor all of these applications and meet the corporate mandate to get to the cloud and save on cost.
 He noted,

 It’s great that there’s a tool like Komprise out there that lets customers have their cake and eat it too when it comes to integrating a cloud strategy without having to refactor when it comes to NAS file storage of their applications.

 Krishna then reviewed the challenges we see in data-heavy Life Sciences, Genomics, and Healthcare organizations when it comes to moving core-file workloads to AWS.
 Common characteristics include: